Difficulty: Beginner

 Building a Multi-Species Grow

-A common home cultivation setup:
+A common legal home cultivation setup:

-• Oysters as beginner/low-effort species (pasteurized straw, multiple flushes)
+• Oysters as the beginner/low-effort species.

-• Shiitake as a long-term "slow" project (supplemented sawdust blocks, patient timeline)
+• Shiitake as a long-term "slow" project.

 Each species teaches something different and provides material for the growing season.
 The cumulative skill development across multiple species makes any single species easier to work with.